sonictk/lightweight-emacs/README.md

 ``emacs -q --load ~/Git/lightweight-emacs/lightweight_config.el``

+You will also need to compile and install ``irony-server``.
+Just launch Emacs (assuming it works fine) and run ``irony-install-server``. **You need to compile that and restart Emacs after in order for C/C++ completion to work.**

+Anyway, once everything is cloned and set up, you can run this side-by-side with your current Emacs installation if you just want to check it out using this method.

+### Setup

 ``irony-mode`` is used for completion.
 You will need to create a ``.clang_complete`` file that contains compilation options for your project (determined via whether your project folder is a Git repository or not)

-You will also need to compile and install ``irony-server``.
-Just launch Emacs (assuming it works fine) and run ``irony-install-server``. **You need to compile that and restart Emacs after in order for C/C++ completion to work.**

 Sample ``.clang_complete`` file used for C/C++ completion via irony: